 6.3 Your applications for re-crediting under Section 71 of the VET Students Loans Act must be made within five years of the census date of the Subject/Unit of Study.

 - RECONSIDERATION BY THE ADMINISTRATION APPEALS TRIBUNAL

 7.1 At the time of the original decision, and at the time of the subsequent review decision, you will be notified of your review rights and responsibilities.
-The Training Coordinator will inform you in writing of your right to appeal to the Administrative Appeals Tribunal (AAT) if you are not satisfied with the outcome and the contact details of the closest AAT office and the approximate costs of lodging an appeal.
-Your application must be lodged at the AAT within twenty eight (28) days of receiving written notice of the review decision.
+The Training Coordinator will inform you in writing of your right to appeal to the Administrative Appeals Tribunal (AAT) if you are not satisfied with the outcome the contact details of the closest AAT office and the approximate costs of lodging an appeal.
+Your application must be lodged at the AAT within twenty-eight (28) days of receiving written notice of the review decision.
 This time limitation can be extended in limited circumstances by order of the AAT.

 7.2 Full details of the application process and fees payable are available on the AAT’s website: www.aat.gov.au.
 Applications cannot proceed until the fee has been paid or waived.
 Applications for fee waiver must be made to the AAT.
 Refer to the AAT website for more details.

 7.3 Details of the closest AAT office can be found on the AAT’s website.

 7.4 The Secretary of the Department, or the Secretary’s delegate, will be the respondent for cases that are brought before the AAT.
 Upon the Department’s receipt of a notification from the AAT, the Department will notify the Institute that an appeal has been lodged.
 Upon receipt of this notification from the Department, the Review Officer will provide the Department with copies of all the documents that are relevant to the appeal within ten business days.